 Unplanned Pregnancy & Epilepsy

 It is ideal for patients with epilepsy to consult with their care team as much as 12 months before trying for pregnancy.
-Unfortunately, that ideal isn’t always obtainable.
+Screen patients at risk of pregnancy at least once a year to find out if they are planning pregnancy in the future, and either refer for contraception or discuss periconception issues if needed.

-Put your patient on prenatal vitamins as soon as possible, including at least 400-1000 mcg of folic acid daily, which can be prescription.
-You may also want to consider B12 and Vitamin D supplementation.
-You can find more information on folic acid, B12, and Vitamin D on our Folic Acid & Supplements page.
+We recommend starting prenatal vitamins as soon as possible, including at least 400-1000 mcg of folic acid daily.
+You can find more information on folic acid, B12, and Vitamin D on our Folic Acid & Other Vitamin Supplements page.

 If your patient is on an anti-seizure medication (ASM), get a baseline blood level (if there isn’t one already available), and extrapolate back to figure out a good ASM level (see ASM Level Checks).
 Continue monthly level checks from this point forward.